-The sinister impalement, on the right of the viewer, displays the Arms of Cardinal McCarrick.
-On the red field is displayed a gold (yellow) cross “nowy” (a circle at the intersection of the limbs) honoring Terence Cardinal Cooke, Archbishop of New York, under whom Cardinal McCarrick served as an auxiliary bishop.
-The silver (white) crown at the center of the cross honors the Queenship of Mary on whose feast day Cardinal McCarrick was ordained a priest.
+The sinister impalement, on the right of the viewer, displays the Arms of Archbishop McCarrick.
+On the red field is displayed a gold (yellow) cross “nowy” (a circle at the intersection of the limbs) honoring Terence Cardinal Cooke, Archbishop of New York, under whom Archbishop McCarrick served as an auxiliary bishop.
+The silver (white) crown at the center of the cross honors the Queenship of Mary on whose feast day Archbishop McCarrick was ordained a priest.

-Issuing from the top left of the third quarter is a sunburst commemorating the early years of the Cardinal’s priesthood in Puerto Rico and the Caribbean.
-In the fourth quarter three silver (white) ermine spots have been adapted from the Arms of Francis Cardinal Spellman, Archbishop of New York, who ordained Cardinal McCarrick priest, May 31, 1958.
+Issuing from the top left of the third quarter is a sunburst commemorating the early years of the Archbishop’s priesthood in Puerto Rico and the Caribbean.
+In the fourth quarter three silver (white) ermine spots have been adapted from the Arms of Francis Cardinal Spellman, Archbishop of New York, who ordained Archbishop McCarrick priest, May 31, 1958.

 The motto “Come Lord Jesus” is part of the conclusion of the Book of Revelation 22:20, and reminds us that only through Jesus coming into our lives are we able to do good.